wink94/Email-Notification-Service/meetings.md

 ### Minutes

-1. To show a number in coverage
+1. To show a number in coverage in testing.
-2. To complete the documentation and make it up to date
+2. To complete the documentation and make it up to date.
-3. To add the resource table
+3. To add the resource table.
-4. Asked to complete the readme file with instructions about operations
+4. Asked to complete the readme file with instructions about operations.
 5. asked to put caching or authentication also url converters.
-6. if we are not using authentication, explain why we are not using them
+6. if we are not using authentication, explain why we are not using them.
-7. Suggested to complete unit testing
+7. Suggested to complete unit testing.

 ### Action points